 Although spreadsheets are typically used with anything containing numbers, the uses of a spreadsheet are almost endless.
 Below are some other popular uses of spreadsheets.

-Spreadsheets are great at any financial data, such as your checking account information, budgets, transactions, billing, invoices, receipts, forecasts, and any payment system.
+Spreadsheets are ideal for financial data, such as your checking account information, budgets, transactions, billing, invoices, receipts, forecasts, and any payment system.

 Form templates can be created to handle inventory, evaluations, performance reviews, quizzes, time sheets, patient information, and surveys.

 Teachers can use spreadsheets to track students, calculate grades, and identify relevant data, such as high and low scores, missing tests, and students who are struggling.

 Managing a list in a spreadsheet is a great example of data that does not contain numbers, but still can be used in a spreadsheet.
 Great examples of spreadsheet lists include telephone, to-do, and grocery lists.